kishkath/ERA/12 - Space App_Development/README.md

-**Session12: PyTorch Lightning**: The session describes about the CAM Visualizations using GRADCAM followingly describes the nature of hyperparameters and its usage.
+**Session12: PyTorch Lightning**: The session describes about the pytorch-lightning and its features.

 Lighten up: https://lightning.ai/